odnoklassniki/one-nio/README.md

 one-nio highlights
 ==================
- - Own native socket library.
+ - Optimized native socket library.
- - APIs for managing gigabytes of RAM beyond Java Heap.
+ - API for managing gigabytes of RAM beyond Java Heap.
  - Fast and compact serialization mechanism.
  - RPC client/server technology which is an order of magnitude faster than Java RMI.
+ - Java accessors for perf events and eBFP.

 More info on the wiki page
 ==========================